 The History of Biochemistry at Vassar College

 The discipline of biochemistry evolved from chemical studies on biological tissue in the late 19th and early 20th centuries.
 Programs in biochemistry first appeared in universities and medical schools and, prior to the 1980s, it was rare to find biochemistry programs in undergraduate institutions.
 Anne Gounaris from chemistry and Anita Zorzoli from biology started the Biochemistry Program at Vassar in 1968/69, and the program was among the first to be offered by an undergraduate institution.
 At the time, chemistry was located in the old Sanders Chemistry Building and biology was in New England Building.
-In 1973, biology relocated to Olmsted Hall of the Biological Sciences, and in 1984 chemistry moved to the Seeley G. Mudd Chemistry Building.
+In 1973, biology relocated to Olmsted Hall of the Biological Sciences.
+In 1984, chemistry moved to the Seeley G. Mudd Chemistry Building, before moving to its current home in the Bridge for Laboratory Sciences in 2016.
 While interdepartmental in organization, the Biochemistry Program was multidisciplinary, requiring course work in biology, chemistry, mathematics, and physics.
 It was the first multidisciplinary program at Vassar College since Euthenics.
-The curriculum was reorganized in the early 1990s into its present form, but biochemistry always emphasized research as an important component to the program.
+The curriculum was reorganized in the early 1990s into its present form, but biochemistry always emphasized research as an important component of the program.
 Prior to 1968, biochemistry at Vassar was limited to specific courses in chemistry and in the Department of Physiology.
 Ruth Ellis taught biochemistry in the Chemistry Department starting in the early 1940s.
 The Physiology Department, which in 1963 combined with Plant Science and Zoology to become the Department of Biology, offered courses in nutrition and metabolism that evolved into a course in cellular biochemistry in the late 1950s.

 History of Biochemistry